 7. He should see that details of every operation and activity should be properly maintained in log and record books, which state the compliance of the system.

-8. Life saving and fire preventing equipment should be checked an regular basis for their operating condition.
+8. Life-saving and fire preventing equipment should be checked a regular basis for their operating condition.
 (Operating mechanism and linkages should be inspected and lubricated frequently)

 11. Chief engineer should ensure that the maintenance of incinerator is carried out as per the rules and regulations laid down by the management.

-12. It is imperative of him to check that the oil is pumped out of the ship only through oily water separator.
-(According to few company rules , only the chief engineer should handle the Oily water separator)
+12. It is imperative of him to check that from the effluent mixture, only clean water is pumped out of the ship only through an oily water separator.
+(According to few company rules, only the chief engineer should handle the Oily water separator)

 13. In order to make sure the maintenance and repair procedures are carried out properly, necessary machine spare should be made available in the ships store by filing a proper requisition at the right time.